viamrobotics/docs/docs/tutorials/how-to-build-a-mock-robot.md

 Be sure to save before continuing.

-### How to run a second instance of Viam server for your sub-part
+### How to run a second instance of viam-server for your sub-part

 Under the **CONFIG** tab, click **COPY VIAM-SERVER CONFIG**.